DOGS

 Kennel cough is a syndrome, not a specific disease.
 It is caused by many different viruses and bacteria, often in combination.
 Dogs can pick up this syndrome anywhere – dog parks, veterinary hospitals, grooming shops, pet stores, shelters, and YES, boarding facilities.
 This syndrome is passed from direct contact, dog to dog, or airborne.

-Dogs coming into the facility should be vaccinated a minimum of two weeks before entering.
-Intranasal or Oral Bordetella vaccine is required and is the most effective.
+Intranasal or Oral Bordetella vaccine is required and is the most effective against Kennel Cough.

-**We do understand (Certain Circumstances) require the injectable Bordetella vaccine.
-In those cases we would just need a signed letter from your vet stating the circumstances.
+**We do understand certain circumstances require the injectable Bordetella vaccine.
+In those cases, we require a signed letter from your vet stating the circumstances.

 Requiring vaccination before boarding makes sense, but it’s important to remember that it’s not 100% effective.
 There are multiple strains of this syndrome, just like the common cold.
 Dogs with compromised immune systems are more susceptible.